 Mending Broken Lives

 Then Hannah had such a good time at church, she forgot Bear and left without him.
-One of Hannah's teachers, who heard her prayer took Bear home and "healed" him.
+One of Hannah's teachers, who heard her prayer took Bear home to "heal" him.
 She replaced both eyes with pretty new buttons and sewed the arm back on.
 When she gave Bear back to Hannah on the next Sunday, Hannah was filled with joy.
 "God fixed Bear," she said.

-What Hannah would later understand about God, is that sometimes He heals directly; other times he uses people like her Sunday School teacher, throughout life's journey, to sew our bears together and help mend our broken lives.
+What Hannah would later understand about God, is that sometimes He heals directly; other times he uses people like her Sunday School teacher to sew our bears together and help mend the broken parts of our lives.

 Psalm 85:7-13; Matthew 7:11